austinbcomstock/kucoin-to-cointracker/README.md

 # kucoin-to-cointracker
-Allows you to convert Kucoin transactions into Cointracker CSV import
+Allows you to convert Kucoin mrgin transactions into Cointracker compatible CSV files for manual import.